open-mmlab/mmsegmentation/docs/en/user_guides/2_dataset_prepare.md

 │   │   │   ├── test
 ```

-Finally, it includes 400 images for training, 400 images for validation and 400 images for testing which is the same as REFUGE 2018 dataset.
+It includes 400 images for training, 400 images for validation and 400 images for testing which is the same as REFUGE 2018 dataset.